 A DUI conviction has strong consequences, but the severe legal punishment for someone with a commercial driver’s license (CDL) can be life-altering.
 Fines, possible jail time and the inability to obtain another commercial driving job are all possible outcomes should you be convicted.
-If you were arrested for drunk driving, don’t risk losing your livelihood.
-Call the skilled attorneys at Bates and McMillin to save your CDL and your career.
+If you were arrested for DUI, don’t risk losing your livelihood.
+Call the skilled CDL DUI lawyers at Bates and McMillin to save your CDL and your career.

 CDL Suspension Following a DUI

-Louisiana adheres to the federal guidelines for commercial driver’s licenses.
-The guidelines are strict and impose a minimum of a one year license suspension for a variety of offenses, particularly those connected to drinking and driving.
+Louisiana’s CDL DWI laws adhere to the federal guidelines for commercial driver’s licenses.
+The guidelines are strict and impose a minimum of a one-year license suspension for a variety of offenses, particularly those connected to drinking and driving.

-The federal CDL guidelines examines “major” and “minor” violations.
-Major violations result in a one year license suspension or “disqualification.”
+The federal CDL guidelines examine “major” and “minor” violations.
+Major violations result in a one-year license suspension or “disqualification.”
 The suspension could also last 3 years if you were transporting hazardous materials at the time of your arrest.

 The punishment for a DUI with a CDL is too severe to plead guilty.
 Call our office now for a free review of your case and learn how you can win against the State of Louisiana.

-An arrest for drunk driving when a commercial driver’s license is involved has different rules and penalties than a typical DUI.
+When a commercial driver’s license is involved, different rules apply to an arrest for DUI.
 A key difference is that the blood alcohol limit is significantly lower if you are pulled over when operating a commercial vehicle.
-While Louisiana’s limit is .08 for the BAC when driving a typical motor vehicle, a commercial driver can be arrested with a BAC of .04.
+While Louisiana’s limit is .08 for the BAC when driving a non-commercial vehicle, the blood alcohol level at which a CDL driver in a commercial vehicle can be arrested is .04.

 Louisiana is also less forgiving of traffic offenses than many other states.
 Louisiana does not allow commercial drivers to remove moving violations from their record by participating in Defensive Driving or Deferred Adjudication.
 Thus, pairing previous traffic offenses with a DUI conviction will harm your driving record and substantially increase the cost of your insurance.